TodePond/WayOfTode/README.md

 This is the Way of Tode!<br>
 It's how true todes write code.<br>
-Are you a total tode 🐸? or a reliable robot 🤖?<br>
+Are you a total tode 🐸? or a rigid robot 🤖?<br>

 ## Style
 🐸 **Todes mix styles!**<br>